EPRA Sustainability Best Practice Recommendations

 - Site health and safety and community betterment: In all the properties under our management, we are responsible for performing health and safety inspections, for compliance with regulations and for the betterment of the community.

-- The governance data relate to LEG’s Supervisory Board and its Management Board.
+- Governance data relate to LEG’s Supervisory Board and its Management Board.

 The waste data collected relate to 27 % of the property portfolio under our management.
 For these apartments, we use our own service provider that is entrusted with waste management and collects data on the waste volumes generated.
 These data are then converted into tonnes using a conversion factor.